CULTURE

 MUSIC

-Music is an integral part of the Culture facet of Danville.
-Danville Voices, the school choir, has had the honour of singing at many events including the Toyota Retirees Function as well as the City Address given by the Mayor, both of which were at the ICC.
-Their unique blend of modern and traditional songs and passionate delivery have played a part in their growing reputation and popularity as a choir.
+music festivals, Toyota Retirees Function, and at a City Address given by the Mayor.
+Their unique blend of modern and traditional songs and passionate delivery has played a part in their growing reputation and popularity as a choir.

 DRAMA